...

 Beginners who aren’t sure yet:

 Don’t buy anything.
 Seriously.
 Use Rabbu’s free calculator, do manual Airbnb research, check Zillow for rent data, and read our guide on how to start an Airbnb business.
-You’ll know when you need paid tools — it’s the moment free research starts costing you more time than the subscription would save.
+You’ll know when you need paid tools.
+It’s the moment free research starts costing you more time than the subscription would save.

 How We Use Analytics at 10XBNB